Srajdax/smart/README.md

 SMART is a small script to enhance my productivity in encoding videos, it provides presets for encoding video/movies.

+I'm currently moving this project to an HTTP Encoding Server using Quart and Docker

 [CHANGELOG](CHANGELOG.md)

 - [SMART version 0.3](#smart-version-03)